Failure will never overtake me if my determination to succeed is strong enough – Og Mandino.

 I decided to give more time to these two sections and thus improve my score.
 The main problem was that I spent a lot of time on RC which left me with very little time for SC.
-My Scholaranium ability scores at that point of time for SC was 78%, CR 70%, and RC 49%.
+My Scholaranium ability scores at that point in time for SC were 78%, CR 70%, and RC 49%.

 I started working only on SC and RC as they were my weaknesses and only did very few questions of CR.
 Also, in my last attempt, I dropped from Q49 to Q48 which was an area of concern and had to be worked upon.

 Allotting more time to my weak areas proved to be fruitful in this attempt as I could score a good score of 740.

 Rajat: How did the change in approach in e-GMAT’s course help you as compared to the approach of Manhattan Prep?

 Nishant: The main reason why I scored a 97 percentile in CR was that I followed the approach suggested by e-GMAT:

 - Read the argument